csmith/docker-letsencrypt-generic/README.md

 This is passed on to Let's Encrypt, and may be used for important service announcements.

+By default this container uses Eliptic Curve keys.
+You can override this behaviour by setting the `ALGORITHM` environment variable.
+Dehydrated supports the following algorithms: `rsa`, `prime256v1` and `secp384r1`.

 ### Running

 Here's a full worked example: